How to Make Dogs Less Reactive Towards Doorbells, Knocking and Guests

 Step 1: Desensitizing to the Door Bell and Door Knocking

 So your dog goes into a barking frenzy when he hears the door bell or knocking?
 Then you may want to start working on this issue right away.
 Put a leash on your dog so he does not rush to the door and rehearse the unwanted behavior.
-First, you need to make the noise less threatening, and then, through associative learning you need to change your dog's emotional response towards it.
-If you are into learning more about the science of desensitization, you can read this interesting hub: Dog Desensitization.
+First, you need to make the noise less threatening though a process known as desensitization, and then, through a behavior change process, known as counterconditioning, you need to change your dog's emotional response towards it.

 Step 2: Desensitizing to the Door Opening